LTER-LIFE/FDFDT-Manual/05-storage.Rmd

 ## Which data to store?

-Before choosing a suitable repository, you have to decide which version of your data you wish to share: your data in its original format (i.e., raw data or primary data) or your data in a [standard](#standardise) format.
+Before choosing a suitable repository, you have to decide which version of your data you wish to share: your data in its original format (i.e., primary data) or your data in a [standard](#standardise) format.
+Data in its original format, provided that it is accompanied by detailed [metadata](#metadata) to enable optimal reuse (see section [4.1](#describe-data)), is closest to the raw data and can be shared without requiring additional effort to reformat the data.
+Alternatively, data in a common standard format can be reused by others in your community as well as more easily integrated with other datasets in the same format.
+You may also consider providing both versions of the data next to each other in the same repository allowing users to choose the version best suited for their own needs.

-Either way, it’s recommended to always share your [metadata](#metadata).
+Either way, it’s recommended to always share your metadata.
 Even when you are unable to share your data if, for example, it contains ecologically or personally sensitive information, metadata-only records are valuable resources.
 By sharing your metadata on an online repository, others can learn from the considerations you made when collecting data or the methods you followed, and easily assess whether they want to request your data.

 ## Choosing a repository